kevinfiol/kevinfiol.github.io/content/blog/getting-rid-of-the-credential-helper-selector-on-git-for-windows.md

 git config credential.helper store
 ```

 This will then prompt you for your remote credentials.
-Now try running a `git pull` and marvel at now having to be bothered by a pop-up!
+Now try running a `git pull` and marvel at not having to be bothered by a pop-up!

 ## Why are you using Windows?